 Fall and Winter Festivities in Fort Wayne, Indiana

 Fort Wayne is surrounded by farmland.
 We’re known for the soybeans and corn that line our highways by mid-September.
 Several family farms in our area host harvest festivals with attractions like corn mazes, obstacle courses, and hayrides.
 Guests are encouraged to come hungry—Indiana boasts the world’s greatest sweet corn and the freshest cheese and milk to keep you full while you play.
-Two farms that my family visits during harvest time are Keunhert Dairy Farm and Fall Festival (to thank the cows and conquer the 5-acre corn maze) and Kurtz’s Family Farm (to pick pumpkins).
+Two farms that my family visits during harvest time are Keunhert Dairy Farm and Fall Festival (to thank the cows and conquer the 6-acre corn maze, pumpkins, ice cream, baby calves, and more!) and Kurtz’s Family Farm (to pick pumpkins and see the seasonal decor).

 Worthy of its own paragraph is the Johnny Appleseed Festival.
 Fort Wayne is home to the grave of the late John Chapman—aka Johnny Appleseed—and we devote an entire weekend to his legacy.
-The festival is located at Johnny Appleseed Park during the third weekend in September.
-Visitors can expect old-fashioned fun, amazing food, and row after row of artisan shopping.
+The festival is located at Johnny Appleseed Park on September 16 and 17.
+Visitors can expect old-fashioned fun, amazing food, demonstrations, crafts, a children's area, and row after row of artisan shopping.
+This festival is family friendly and free admission as well!

 Finally, while you’re here make sure to stop by one of our family-owned orchards to pick your own apples.
 A great spot is Advanced Tree Technology, where I pick Ida Red apples for my pies.
 Cook’s Orchard is also a local favorite known for their extra-large Honeycrisp apples.